Optimizing state-discrimination receivers for continuous-variable quantum key distribution over a wiretap channel

 \section{Employing feasible receivers}

 Even though both PGM and KOR discussed in the previous sections have shown interesting potentialities for CV-QKD, from a practical point of view there is no clear idea on their experimental implementation.
-On the contrary, at the state of the art many feasible quantum receivers are based on displacement operations and photon counting \cite{Kennedy1973, Izumi2012, Becerra2013, DiMario2018-1, DiMario2018-2, Izumi2020, Notarnicola2023}.
-Therefore, it is worth of interest to investigate also the performance of feasible receivers for CV-QKD.
-Here, in particular, we focus on the proposal of a displacement feed-forward receiver presented in \cite{Izumi2012} and depicted in Figure~\ref{fig:06-DispRec}.
+Differently from the case of binary discrimination where the PGM is implemented via the Dolinar receiver \cite{Dolinar1973, Assalini2011}, in the presence of QSPK designing a feasible optimum receiver is an open problem.
+In fact, the Dolinar receiver has been generalized, obtaining the so-called Bondurant receiver \cite{Bondurant1993}, which, unfortunately, is not optimum.
+As a consequence, it is not known how to reach the minimum error probability with optical feedback and linear optics.
+Nevertheless, at the state of the art many feasible quantum receivers are based on displacement operations and photon counting \cite{Kennedy1973, Izumi2012, Becerra2013, DiMario2018-1, DiMario2018-2, Izumi2020, Notarnicola2023}.
+Therefore, it is worth of interest to investigate also the performance of these receivers for CV-QKD.
+Here, in particular, we focus on the proposal of the displacement feed-forward receiver (DFFRx) presented in \cite{Izumi2012} and depicted in Figure~\ref{fig:06-DispRec}.
 Its functioning will be presented in detail in the following subsection.